 (6) Docket.
 The Board shall assign a docket number to all complaints and shall mark the complaint with this number and the date filed.
 All subsequent papers relating to the particular complaint shall be marked with the same docket number and shall be placed in a file (the docket) with all other papers bearing the same number.

 (7) Order for Answering and Answer.
-The Committee may order that the licensee complained of answer the complaint within ten days.
+The Committee may order that a licensee named in a complaint answer the complaint within ten days.
 The Committee shall attach a copy of the complaint to the order for answering or shall describe the acts alleged in the complaint.
 A licensee shall respond to an order for answering either personally or through his or her attorney, in compliance with 243 CMR 1.02(6).
 An answer must address the substantive allegations set forth in the complaint or order.

 (8) Dismissal by Complaint Committee.
 Upon receipt of a licensee's answer or at any point during the course of investigation or inquiry into a complaint, the Committee may determine that there is not and will not be sufficient evidence to warrant further proceedings or that the complaint fails to allege misconduct for which a licensee may be sanctioned by the Board.
 In such event, the Committee shall close the complaint.
 The Committee shall retain a file of all complaints.

 (9) Board Action Required.
 If a licensee fails to answer within the ten-day period or if the Committee determines that there is reason to believe that the acts alleged occurred and constitute a violation for which a licensee may be sanctioned by the Board, the Committee may recommend to the Board that it issue a Statement of Allegations.

 (10) Disposition by the Board.
-The Board shall review each recommendation which the Committee forwards to it within a reasonable time and shall require an adjudicatory hearing if it determines that there is reason to believe that the acts alleged occurred and constitute a violation of any provision of 243 CMR 1.03(5) or M.G.L. c.
+The Board shall review each recommendation which the Committee forwards to it within a reasonable time, and may issue a Statement of Allegations if it determines that there is reason to believe that the acts alleged occurred and constitute a violation of any provision of 243 CMR 1.03(5) or M.G.L. c.
 112, § 5.
-The Board may take such informal action as it deems a complaint warrants.
-If the Board requires an adjudicatory hearing, it may refer the matter to a hearing officer.
+The Board may take such action as it deems a complaint warrants.

 (11) Suspension Prior to Hearing.
-The Board may suspend or refuse to renew a license pending a hearing on the question of revocation if the health, safety or welfare of the public necessitates such summary action.
+The Board may suspend, restrict or refuse to renew a license pending a hearing on the question of revocation if the health, safety or welfare of the public necessitates such summary action.
 The procedure for summary suspension is as follows:

-1.03: continued

 (a) Immediate and Serious Threat.
-If, based upon affidavits or other documentary evidence, the Board determines that a licensee is an immediate and serious threat to the public health, safety, or welfare, the Board may suspend or refuse to renew a license, pending a final hearing on the merits of the Statement of Allegations.
+If, based upon affidavits or other documentary evidence, the Board determines that a licensee is an immediate and serious threat to the public health, safety, or welfare, the Board may suspend, restrict or refuse to renew a license, pending a final hearing on the merits of the Statement of Allegations.
 The Board must provide a hearing on the necessity for the summary action within seven days after the suspension.

 (b) Serious Threat.
 If, based upon affidavits or other documentary evidence, the Board determines that a licensee may be a serious threat to the public health, safety or welfare, the Board may order the licensee to file opposing affidavits or other evidence within three business days.
-Based upon the evidence before it, the Board may then suspend or refuse to renew the license, pending a final hearing on the merits of the Statement of Allegations.
+Based upon the evidence before it, the Board may then suspend, restrict or refuse to renew the license, pending a final hearing on the merits of the Statement of Allegations.
 The Board must provide a hearing on the necessity for the summary action within seven days after the suspension.

 (12) Classification of Complaints.
 (Reserved).

 (13) Assurance of Discontinuance.
+(Reserved).